 Oaxaca sits at 1,555 meters or 5,102 feet above sea level.
 You may find yourself out of breath every so often from the altitude.
-Some people who are prone to altitude sickness do have issues in Oaxaca, but for most people this is not an issue.
+Some people who are prone to altitude sickness do have issues in Oaxaca, but for most people, this is not an issue.

 This travel guide to Oaxaca will help you plan your next trip.
-We’ll list places to see, eat and drink and ensure that you’ll fall as equally in love with this magical place like we did.
+We’ll list places to see, eat and drink and ensure that you’ll fall as equally in love with this magical place as we did.